rmohl/PaintPro/README.md

 PaintPro.exe
 ```
 In which [version] will be either '32' or '64' depending on what file you downloaded (should match file name).

+## Notes

+I created this code before I knew about how to implement object-oriented programming in Java.
+OOP might be implemented in the future.